topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 ## 3.5 Ready to build
-The following sections provide instructions on how to configure the Yocto Project to build the D3-G image.
+The following chapters describes how to configure the Yocto Project to build the D3-G image.

 <br/><br/>

 ### 3.5.1 Set User Email and User Name in .gitconfig
-To download TOPST D3-G from the TOSPT official git, configure your email and name.
+To download the D3-G SDK from the official TOPST git, configure your email and name.
 1. Enter the following command.
 ```
 vi ~/.gitconfig